prithvirajnpr/http_tcp/README.md

 4. Receives and saves the HTML response to a file.
 5. Parses the HTML response using BeautifulSoup to extract image URLs.
 6. If a proxy server is specified, it connects to the proxy server and sends GET requests for each image URL.
-7. Caches the image responses in memory, making them available for future client requests.
-8. For each client request, the proxy server checks if the requested image is in the cache.
-If so, it serves the image from the cache.
-Otherwise, it fetches the image from the target web server and caches it for future requests.
-9. The proxy server runs in a threaded fashion, allowing multiple clients to be served simultaneously.

-## Configuration

-- Modify the `save_file` variable to specify the file where the HTML response should be saved.

-## Contributing

-If you'd like to contribute to this project, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----